 In the past, some of Group's sites have been damaged by bad weather conditions and acts of vandalism.
 In addition, some radical populist or anarchist groups have targeted various communication infrastructures.
-InfraNum (federation of companies in digital infrastructures) has noted a growth of damages (as fibre cut, pylon's arson) since summer 2021.
-The current economic uncertainties in Europe could lead to political tensions in the coming months: vandalisms can occur in such periods of tensions.
-More than 65 of Group's sites have been subject to criminal fires since 2017, accounting for €13.5 million in costs over the period, of which €7 million were reimbursed under the Group's insurance policy.
+InfraNum (federation of companies in digital infrastructures) has noted a growth of damages (such as fibre cut, mast arson) since summer 2021.
+The current economic or political uncertainties in Europe and notably in France could lead to political tensions: vandalisms can occur in such periods of tensions.
+Ca. 80 Group's sites have been subject to criminal fires since 2019, accounting for \in 13.8 million in costs over the period, of which \in 5.6 million were reimbursed under the Group's insurance policy.
 A deterioration of the terms and conditions of Group's insurance policies has been observed since 2022, due to numerous past attacks: this trend may continue in the future.

 The disaster recovery, security, and service continuity protection measures that the Group has in place or may in the future undertake, and the monitoring of network performance, may be insufficient to prevent losses or reduced revenue, or may require unanticipated capital expenditures and could harm the Group's reputation and customer relations.
-While the Group has insurance coverage for its network, such insurance is not sufficient to cover all losses and further arsons will have a negative effect on the negotiations with insurance brokers.
-In addition, the Group's network may be susceptible to increased network disturbances and technological problems, and such difficulties may increase over time.
+While the Group has insurance coverage for its assets, such insurance is not sufficient to cover all losses and further arsons will have a negative effect on the negotiations with insurance brokers.
+In addition, the Group's assets may be susceptible to increased disturbances and technological problems, and such difficulties may increase over time.